alimamarankgroup/HPMN/readme.md

 Paper will be published ASAP.

 If you have any problems, please propose an issue or contact the authors: [Kan Ren](http://saying.ren/), [Jiarui Qin](http://apex.sjtu.edu.cn/members/qinjr) and [Yuchen Fang](http://apex.sjtu.edu.cn/members/arthur_fyc).

+### Abstract
+> User response prediction, which models the user preference w.r.t. the presented items, plays a key role in online services.
+With two-decade rapid development, nowadays the cumulated user behavior sequences on mature Internet service platforms have become extremely long since the user's first registration.
+Each user not only has intrinsic tastes, but also keeps changing her personal interests during lifetime.
+Hence, it is challenging to handle such lifelong sequential modeling for each individual user.
+Existing methodologies for sequential modeling are only capable of dealing with relatively recent user behaviors, which leaves huge space for modeling long-term especially lifelong sequential patterns to facilitate user modeling.
+Moreover, one user's behavior may be accounted for various previous behaviors within her whole online activity history, i.e., long-term dependency with multi-scale sequential patterns.
+In order to tackle these challenges, in this paper, we propose a Hierarchical Periodic Memory Network for lifelong sequential modeling with personalized memorization of sequential patterns for each user.
+The model also adopts a hierarchical and periodical updating mechanism to capture multi-scale sequential patterns of user interests while supporting the evolving user behavior logs.
+The experimental results over three large-scale real-world datasets have demonstrated the advantages of our proposed model with significant improvement in user response prediction performance against the state-of-the-arts.

 ### Dependencies
 * [TensorFlow](https://www.tensorflow.org/) 1.4
 * [python](https://www.python.org/) 2.7